 In today’s world, most challenges and problems need the work of a team, rather than just an individual working alone.
-The key ingredient is the ‘collective intelligence’ of the group as a whole, which can deal better with complex and ‘non-linear’ problems.
+The key ingredient is the ‘collective intelligence’ of the group as a whole, which can usually deal much better with complex or unfamiliar problems.
 And a major factor driving such intelligence is the inherent diversity of the group.

 Diversity is still most commonly thought of in terms of demographic or socio-demographic characteristics like gender, race, age, social class or religion.
 ‘Identity diversity’ is another term for such factors.
 But another, crucial category of diversity is ‘cognitive diversity‘ – which refers to differences people have in terms of their thinking styles, perspectives, backgrounds and experiences in life.